Skip to main content

 • Meet with Federal Communications Commission and Congressional staff

-• Attend a play at the Kennedy Center
+• Attend a show at the Kennedy Center

 • Build relationships with peers that can last a lifetime